Isangeles/mural/README.md

 Copy 'data' directory from /res to directory with Mural executable.

-Now, specify the path to a valid Flame module in Flame configuration file, create file '.flame' in Mural executable directory(or run Mural to create it automatically) and add the following line:
+Now, specify the path to a valid Flame module in Flame configuration file.

+Create file '.flame' in Mural executable directory(or run Mural to create it automatically) and add the following line:
 ```
   module:[module name];[module path](optional);